zalora/replicator/CONFIGURATION.md

     mysqldump-host = %(master-host)s
     mysqldump-master-data = 2
     mysqldump-single-transaction = 1
+    path-mysqldump = mysqldump

-Thus `cmd-mysqldump` will look like `mysqldump --compress=1 --comments=0 --master-data=2 ...`
+Thus `mysqldump` will look like `mysqldump --compress=1 --comments=0 --master-data=2 ...`

 Replicator will make sure that `--defaults-file` and `defaults-extra-file` options are put *before all other* options.

-Option `mysqldump` holds the path to the *mysqldump* executable.
+Option `path-mysqldump` holds the path to the *mysqldump* executable.

 Option `databases = foo bar` will result in `--databases foo bar` *at the end* of `cmd-mysqldump`.

 Option `database = foo` will result in `foo` *at the end* of `cmd-mysqldump`.

 Note that `mysqldump-master-data = 1` is not recommented, but should be safe.
-While `mysqldump-master-data = 0` will make impossible automatic [channel configuration](#master-options), you will need to figure out and specify `master-log-file` and `master-log-pos`.
+While `mysqldump-master-data = 0` makes impossible automatic [channel configuration](#master-options),
+you will need to figure out and specify `master-log-file` and `master-log-pos` explicitly.

 mysql options
 -------------

-These options are used to construct an command line for executing SQL statements on the slave (`cmd-mysql`) iff it is not defined explicitly.
+These options are used to construct an command line for executing SQL statements on the slave (`mysql`) iff it is not defined explicitly.
 This is done in a way similar to the one described above for [mysqldump options](#mysqldump-options).